futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 the algorithm traversing the input graph breadth-first.
 This is exactly what the second invariant of BFS dictates : visit siblings before the successor.
-2. the `match` function returns a new graph *without* the current vertex: this is what the first invariant of BFS dictates: traverse each vertex exectly once.
+2. the `match` function returns a new graph *without* the current vertex: this is what the first invariant of BFS dictates: traverse each vertex exactly once.
 Since the new graph doesn't contain the current vertex there is no need for keeping track of the visited vertices.
 3. the algorithm is mostly the same as `dfs`, the only thing that changes is